jhildenbiddle/nth-grid/docs/index.md

 ### Grid columns

-Nth-Grid requires a "wrapper" element to serve as the grid container.
+Nth-Grid requires a "wrapper" element to serve as a grid container.
 All direct descendants of this container are treated as grid elements.

 A simple three column grid with equal width [columns](#columns) can be created as follows: